 In other words, do NOT diet.
 As I mentioned in the introduction, when I say “diet,” I mean restricting calories.
 Again, my goal is to lose weight by establishing enjoyable lifelong eating habits.
 Restricting calories has never worked for me.
 Besides, it takes the joy out of life.

 More importantly, I believe my body is smarter than I am, and eventually, it will rebel.
 My body will think it is dying — stuck in a famine without end — and go into emergency survival mode.
 And one of the things a body does to survive is gain weight.
-Think of the fat around your belly like your emergency food supply.
+Think of the fat around your belly as your emergency food supply.
 Besides, just because I reach my target weight doesn’t mean I’ll be healthy.
 You can still be skinny and fat!

 Another risk is malnourishment.
 I think a lot of hunger is caused not by missing calories but by a missing vitamin or mineral.
 So, by listening to my body and playing by its rules, I will be preempting any bad cravings.
 Also helpful to preempt cravings is to eat a wide variety of colorful foods.

 3) Drink a lot of water, especially ice water.

 Water contains a lot of dissolved minerals.
 If your body is missing any of those, it gets hungry.
 Water is also essential to keep your metabolism running, like oil in a car.
 Now, throw some ice cubes in it and — voila — I’ll get a free workout as my body warms the water.

 Drinking water throughout the day is a great way to stop those cravings.
 For a boost, try adding lemons or apple cider vinegar.